 The Group's history dates back to 1999 when LHV Pank was established pursuant to the Estonian Commercial Code by nine individuals and four legal entities, including Mr Rain Lõhmus and Mr Andres Viisemann.
-In 2005, the Issuer, in which Mr Rain Lõhmus and Mr Andres Viisemann remain significant shareholders, was established as a holding company for both LHV Pank and LHV Asset Management.
+In 2005, the Issuer, in which Mr Rain Lõhmus and Mr Andres Viisemann remain significant shareholders, was established as a holding company for both LHV Pank and LHV Varahaldus.

-Below is a chart showing the structure of the Group and its principal subsidiaries as at the end of June 2023:
+Below is a chart showing the structure of the Group and its principal subsidiaries as at 31 March 2024: